 Larry H. KrantzFounding Member, Partner

 Larry H. Krantz is a former federal prosecutor with over thirty years of trial and appellate litigation experience.
-He principally litigates white-collar criminal, regulatory, and complex commercial matters.
+He litigates white-collar criminal, regulatory, securities and complex commercial matters.

 Bar Admissions: Mr. Krantz is admitted to practice in New York (1981), the U.S. District Courts for the Eastern District of New York (1983), Southern District of New York (1993) and District of Connecticut (1993); the U.S. Courts of Appeal for the Second Circuit (1989) and Eighth Circuit (1993); and the United States Supreme Court (1996).

 Philanthropy: Board Member, National Fragile X Foundation; Member, National Council of Visitors, UC Davis MIND Institute; Member, Parents Council, Muhlenberg College.